Summit VS Mountain View 9/19/25

 Tyler Carskadon

-Freshman Assistant Coach, on staff since 2022
+Freshman Offensive Coordinator, on staff since 2022

 Tyler graduated from Wilsonville High School where he played baseball and football, earning All-State honors.
 He went on to attend the University of Oregon where he met his wife, Courtney.
 Since graduating college, Tyler has spent time with the Portland Trail Blazers, Seattle Mariners, and now Summit Health.
 Tyler and Courtney have called Bend home since 2021 and enjoy outdoor adventures with their dog, Maverick.